wendellpiez/XMLjellysandwich/docs/index.md

 * [Balisage SaxonJS final paper](Balisage2017/balisage2017-final.html)

 Note that the demonstrations were all made at various times using different generations of tools available in the repo.
 Each has subsequently undergone more or less radical configuration and rewrite.

+## The code

+To produce your own XML application using XSLT and SaxonJS, XML Jelly Sandwich offers XSLT you can use to produce "starter" files, which you can subsequently modify and improve.
+See the repo.